awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 For more information about cron expressions, see [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) at the *Wikipedia website*\.

 **Rate Expressions**
 Rate expressions have the following two required fields\.
-Fields are separated by white space\.
+Fields are separated by spaces\.

 **Required fields for rate expressions**